U Pick or We Pick

 601 799 7243

-If you would like to be added to our e-mail list for notifications of opening dates, weather closings or other notices, please fill in the box below and press send.
+E-Mail the Farm.
 You may reserve frozen or we-pick berries or ask questions either directly to our e-mail or by using the contact box below.

 69 Homer Spiers Rd.

 Tel: 601 799 7243

 7:00 AM - 7:00 PM, after 4:00 by phone appointment